Read chapters

 She looked into his eyes.
 Seeing that his condescension had changed into slight interest, she found courage.

 "Rules.
-The rules of engagement…are burdensome."
-Catherine thought of how suffocating it felt to navigate such rigid expectations.
-Why must everything be a performance?
-Why could she not be true to herself amidst the societal masquerade?
-"What may be said and what may not.
+The rules of engagement… are burdensome.
+What may be said and what may not.
 I am constantly checking myself.
 And the lack of honesty – that is the thing I detest the most.
 Constantly having to decipher what is said…" Catherine's voice faltered for a moment, but then she took a deep breath and continued.
 "It is exhausting.
 And what is worse, we all play our parts so well, we forget what it means to be truthful."
-She met Lord Aylesbury's gaze, her heart racing.
+She met Lord Aylesbury's gaze; her voice quivered.
 "I would rather be myself, even if that means saying something I should not."

-His lordship pressed his lips together to seemingly stop himself from laughing.
+His lordship pressed his lips together to stop himself from laughing.
 He did not expect what Catherine said.

 "Like now… Maybe it is just me…"